JSON to Shell/Bash Converter

 Frequently Asked Questions

-Use jq when the JSON is dynamic (e.g. from an API or file that changes).
-Use this tool when you have static JSON and want to embed it as variables for sourcing in a script.
+Use jq when the JSON comes from a dynamic source (API call, pipeline output, file that changes at runtime).
+Use this tool when you have static JSON — a config file, a seed payload, a fixture — and you want to convert it once and source the result in a script.